draskolnikova/draskolnikova.github.io/_posts/2016-10-27-subnetting-ipv6-cheatsheet.md

 tags: [work, networking]
 ---

 Since IPv6 hype was launch several years ago, many people (incl. me) were struggling how to split IPv6 subnet correctly.
 Honestly, I wasn't network engineer, but learning network fundamental is not a big deal (especially IPv6, nowadays, it's a new protocol!).
-Since it was launch at 1990 (former IPNG), based on APNIC Labs Survey, the adoption of native IPv6 [still low] (https://stats.labs.apnic.net/ipv6/).
+Since it was launch at 1990 (former IPNG), based on APNIC Labs Survey, the adoption of native IPv6 [still low](https://stats.labs.apnic.net/ipv6/).

 The fundamental of TCP/IP is how to correctly split the subnet and know the routing works.
-At July 25th, I was attend the [Advance IPv6 Routing Workshop by APNIC] (https://www.idnog.or.id/en/workshop/3) and learn with many senior engineers right there.
+At July 25th, I was attend the [Advance IPv6 Routing Workshop by APNIC](https://www.idnog.or.id/en/workshop/3) and learn with many senior engineers right there.
 The most interesting part is, I know how to split IPv6 subnet correctly without using any IPv6 calculator.
 I'll write down how to do it for self notes, and I hope it is usefull for you too.

 ## Subnetting